Cystic Fibrosis Genetic Testing Basics

 Is there a cure for cystic fibrosis?

-No. Different treatments can alleviate some of the symptoms of cystic fibrosis, but there is no cure.
+There is no 100% cure, but newer treatments are very effective for some patients, especially people with particular types of mutations in the gene.
+In general, the available treatments can alleviate some of the symptoms of cystic fibrosis, but there is no cure.
 For example, antibiotics can help to prevent some common lung infections that damage lung tissue, and daily physical therapy can help to move some of the mucus out of the lungs.
 Enzymes in pill form taken with every meal help someone with a poorly functioning pancreas.
 The enzymes help with the digestion and absorption of nutrients.
 While there is yet no cure for CF, there is a great deal of research in this area with hope for the future.

 How do you get cystic fibrosis?